 Pine pollen, coming from the genus Pinus, is usually wild harvested for commercial use from the Pinus sylvestris or Pinus massoniana pine tree species, both native to Asian countries with Pinus sylvestris also being indigenous to Western Europe.
 Pollen powder, however, can be collected from any pine tree species and is a very common seasonal occurrence found in large quantities in alpine environments.

 Dusting the earth with its golden granules, the grains literally cover the landscape, which is often considered a nuisance to most people.
 The release of pollen is a natural part of the life and growth cycle of these ecosystems, feeding the soil, plants and animals who eat pollen dusted food sources.
-The phytosterols in the pollen help to provide steriodal constituents useful for encouraging the springtime reproductive energy of many wild animals.
+The phytosterols in the pollen can help to provide steroidal constituents useful for encouraging the springtime reproductive energy of many wild animals.

-Containing significantly high amounts of
+Valued for its significantly high amounts of

 testosterone in addition to a complex of other androgens and